• About Click&Boat

 Kefalonia, a dreamy destination to hire a yacht in the Ionian Islands

 Kefalonia, the largest Ionian island and Ithaca’s big sister, is an island in its own league.
-Suffice to say that it’s home to several mountain ranges, Mount Enos (1,626 metres) being the highest one and world-famous beaches such as Myrtos on the northwest of the island.
-Parts of it are green and fertile, hosting vineyards that producing the famous Robola wine.
-As for anchorages, on the east you can dock in Fiskardo, Sami, Poros on the eastern part of the island or Assos on the north.
-Your best option however would be the sheltered bay of Argostoli, home to the island’s biggest towns: Argostoli (the capital) and Lixouri, both little gems worth visiting to try the island’s most famous delicacy: caramelised almonds known as ‘mandoles‘.
+It’s home to several mountain ranges.
+Mount Enos (1,626 metres) is the highest one.
+Myrtos, a world-famous beach, is in the northwest of the island.
+Parts of the island are green and fertile, hosting vineyards that produce the famous Robola wine.
+As for anchorages, you can dock in Fiskardo, Sami, Poros or Assos in the north.
+The best option is the sheltered bay of Argostoli.
+It’s home to the island’s biggest towns: Argostoli (the capital) and Lixouri.
+Both are gems, worth visiting to try the island’s most famous delicacy: caramelised almonds known as ‘mandoles‘.

 hire a yacht in Kefalonia

-After exploring the breadth and depth of Kefalonia you have two options: head to Zakynthos (Zante) farther south or return to Corfu.
-If you opt for the former, don’t miss the opportunity to stop for a few hours on the small island of Paxos, around 50 miles from Kefalonia and another 30 from Corfu town.
+After exploring Kefalonia you have two options: head to Zakynthos (Zante) farther south or return to Corfu.
+If you opt for the former, stop on the small island of Paxos, around 50 miles from Kefalonia.
 It’s a paradise on earth, encapsulating the beauty of the Ionian islands and Greece itself.

 Share the post "Click&Boat’s Guide to Sailing in the Ionian Islands"